arun2dot0/SampleLiferay/README.md

 liferay-spring-mvc
 ======================

-This example project defines a Liferay hello-world portlet using the Spring MVC Portlet framework.
+This example project defines Liferay hello-world portlet using the Spring MVC Portlet framework.